RandomOrca25/relinker4geo/README.md

 # relinker4geo
 Welcome to the Geogebra Relinker!
-[this was made after the removal of quick links from github]
+[this is a bypass for the removal of quick links from github]

 -- here are some useful links to use --